On the Complexity of the Orbit Problem: LRS of order four

-The left-hand side tends to $0$ or $\infty$ in magnitude, depending on whether $\left|\alpha\right|<\left|\beta\right|$ or not.
-In both cases, a computable bound on $n$ follows.
-The remaining equations (\ref{eq: skolem 4, 1111})(\ref{eq: skolem 4, 211})(\ref{eq: skolem 4, 22}) are more involved. \begin{lemma} There exists an effective bound $m$ such that if equation (\ref{eq: skolem 4, 22}) holds, then $n<m$.
-Moreover, this bound is at most exponential in the size of the input.\end{lemma} \begin{proof} Rearrange (\ref{eq: skolem 4, 22}) as
+The left-hand side tends to $0$ or $\infty$ in magnitude, depending on whether $|\alpha|<|\beta|$.
+In both cases, since $C,D\neq0$, a bound on $n$ follows which is at most exponential in the size of the input.